Intimacy with God?

 Thomas Paine, according to Wikipedia, concluded a speech shortly after the French Revolution with: “… everything we behold carries in itself the internal evidence that it did not make itself.
 This includes trees, plants, humans and other animals.
 This conclusion carries us … to the belief of a first cause eternally existing … this first cause, man calls God.”

 The idea of a First Cause dates at least from Thomas Aquinas, a Dominican priest and theologian who lived in the 13th century.
 He wrote that everything is either a cause or effect and God is the First Cause, who is uncaused.
+Many people searching for God can relate to that argument, perhaps, but it doesn’t do much for many of us.
+If only a theoretical God exists, who cares?
+What does it have to do with me and my life?

+I suspect that many people who have rejected God and/or religion believe vaguely in that sort of God and have decided that it’s impossible to know much more than that.
+Missing is the God revealed in the Bible and the church’s tradition.
 We who want more than a theoretical God can relate more to the author of the Psalms who wrote, “As the deer pants for streams of water, so my soul pants for you, O God.
-My tears have been my food day and night, while men say to me all day long, ‘Where is your God?'”
+My tears have been my food day and night, while men say to me all day long, ‘Where is your God?'”
+That God has “numbered each of the hairs of our heads,” according to the Christian Bible.
+That God, for some strange, unknown reason, wants intimacy with us. |

-The dictionary defines “intimacy” as “a close familiarity or friendship.” Examples are the relationships between a husband and wife and parents and children.
+The dictionary defines “intimacy” as “a close familiarity or friendship.”
+Examples are the relationships between a husband and wife and parents and children.